 Have a look around at photographs, designs and any other creative sources that capture similar tones, ideas and emotions as you would like for your design.
 What similarities are there?
 What differences?

 Another good technique to build your color choice’s strength and effect is to familiarise yourself with color theory.
-Do a little research, read a few studies, and find out what some common colors can do to people psychologically and subconciously when used correctly.
-Remember: colors that are chosen with purpose and reason can often the most effective!
+Do a little research, read a few studies, and find out what some common colors can do to people psychologically and subconsciously when used correctly.
+Remember:colors that are chosen with purpose and reason can often the most effective!

 “If I was doing a design for a beach themed poster, I would do a simple search under ‘Summer Color Palettes’ and choose one”

-Colourlovers is a creative community where people from around the world create and share colors, palettes and patterns.
-Join the site and explore over 3.7 million user-created color palettes to inspire your ideas.
+Colourlovers is a creative community where people from around the world create and share colors, palettes, and patterns.
+Join the site and explore millions of user-created color palettes to inspire your ideas.